 The College and University continue to work hard to provide a range of financial support for those students adversely affected by the fees regime introduced in 2012-13, or who for other reasons seek assistance with the costs of their education.
-This year the total cost of grants and awards, including hardship, was over £1.1mln.
-Within this, the cost to the College for its share of the Oxford Bursary Scheme administered by the University totalled £133k for the year.
-Thanks to the generosity of the trustees of late Dr Peter Burum Sherry, assistance totalling more than £130k was provided to those affected adversely by COVID-19, and in addition the College made discretionary bursaries and hardship awards of £80k to students facing unforeseen financial hardship.
-The College now offers high quality, safe and affordable accommodation to all its undergraduates and most of its first-year graduates, and in addition provides rental assistance to those to whom it cannot offer accommodation, and some of those living in.
-Grants in some areas were not taken up this year as a result of students living at home or being unable to undertake extra-curricular activities under COVID-19 measures.
+This year the total cost of grants and awards, including scholarships, prizes, bursaries and hardship support, was £960k.
+Within this, the cost to the College for its share of the Oxford Bursary Scheme administered by the University, and for direct grants to students facing financial hardship totalled £125k for the year.
+The College now offers high quality and safe accommodation at subsidised rates to all its undergraduates and most of its first-year graduates.
+Nearly £82k was paid in accommodation support and vacation residence grants to help less well-off undergraduates with living costs.